All of our content is written by humans, not robots. Learn More

 Worst VPNs for Torrenting

-Not all VPNs allow torrenting, so it’s important to double-check a VPN services’ features if you’re planning to torrent.
+Not all VPNs allow torrenting, so it’s important to double-check a VPN service’s features if you’re planning to torrent.
 For example, Encrypt.me does not allow torrenting, while KeepSolid VPN only allows torrenting on a handful of servers (California One, Ontario, Romania, Luxembourg, and Paris).

 In Summary

-Torrenting is a simple and effective way of sharing videos, music, and images.
-Using a VPN will protect all your sharing activity by encrypting your connection, making it impossible for your ISP to see what you’re up to.
-While VPNs hide a users’ activity, we do not recommend using a VPN to torrent copyrighted materials.
+While torrenting is often associated with illegal acts online like pirating, it can be used for above-board and legal purposes.
+In fact, we do not recommend using a VPN to torrent copyrighted materials.
 Doing so is illegal, and like all digital security, VPNs aren’t 100 percent airtight.
 However, if you plan on torrenting your latest TikTok outtakes, mixtapes, and old vacation pictures, it’s best to do so while using a VPN.

 FAQs